 - 1. Upon successful completion of prerequisite courses and NURS 1314, the applicant will be given credit for NURS 1118, NURS 1121, and NURS 1148. - 2.
 Nursing advisors generally initiate the advanced standing process.
 Students are required to electronically sign the form and pay the applicable fees. - 3.
-It is the student's responsibility to ensure that this is completed prior to applying for graduation.
+It is the student's responsibility to ensure that the advanced standing process is completed prior to applying for graduation.
 Please reach out to a nursing advisor to initiate this process and/or verify that this process is underway. - 4.
 The student must enter NURS 2218 within one (1) calendar year after completing NURS 1314. - 5.
-The student must complete the major area courses required for the Associate Degree in Nursing within three semesters. - 6.
+The student must complete the major area courses required for the degree within three semesters.
+The clock starts with the first enrollment in the Career Ladder instance of NURS 2218. - 6.
 Students transitioning to NURS 2218 must submit the remainder of their clinical requirements (see NSP 02.01, starting with bullet no. 2) no later than the Friday before classes begin.

 Responsible Person Action

 Be fully admitted to OSU-OKC.

 2. Meet general requirements for admission to the

-Charlent Nurse Science Department
+Student Nurse Science Department

 Student 3.
 Meet all criteria for admission into NURS 1314 and

 provide documentation to the Nurse Science

 Department

 Department Head Advise student as to placement requirements for

 Health Sciences Advisor enrollment

-Division Head for final approval as needed
+Dean for final approval as needed